-is a freelance journalist and a public policy scholar at The Woodrow Wilson Center in Washington, D.C.
+is a freelance journalist and a fellow at the National Socio — Environmental Synthesis Center (SESYNC) in Annapolis, Md.
 She reports on energy, climate change, the environment, and sustainable business for publications such as Slate, Scientific American

 , and The Guardian